tharangar/tharangar.github.io/index.md

    1. Avijja (Lack of the knowledge of our existance mechanism)
    2. Sanskhara (Attachment and dis attachment in mind for what we see as world.)
    3. Vinyana (Energy form of mind)
-   4. Namarupa (eye, ears, nose, toung , body, mind)
+   4. Nama/Rupa ( Rupa is our body and Nama is the mind )
-   5. Salayatana (the six sense bases from above mentioned Namarupa)
+   5. Salayatana (the six sense (eye, ears, nose, toung , body, mind))
    6. Phassa (Signals from each sense bases.)
    7. Vedana (feeling created by signals from each sense.)
    8. Tanha (Attachment for defferent vedana)